 Step 3: Close the ends of the zipper side.

 Use a regular straight stitch to sew from the place you marked with a pin or marker on each side to the end of the fabric.
 Make sure to back or lock stitch on the beginning and ends of each of these stitches.

 The first photo below—my thumb and pointer finger is the area I sewed.
 The second photo—my pointer finger shows the end of my stitch (where I’d marked with a pin).

 Step 4: Baste stitch where the zipper will go.

 Set you sewing machine to the longest stitch possible; some machines actually have a “baste” setting.
 Baste the area between the two areas you sewed shut in step 3 (between the two marks you made to signify the end of the zipper).

 Then, open the two pieces you’ve sewn together and iron the seam you created open as illustrated in the images below.

 (You’ll remove this stitch in a future step.
 Basting is a loose stitch that you can remove without hurting your project!)

-Step 5: Attach the zipper.
+Step 5: Attach the zipper to the pillow cover.

 Place the zipper face down directly on top of the seam.
 Make sure to line it up with the basted stitch and pin in place.